Allen-Synthesis/EuroPi/software/programming_instructions.md

 BootloaderMenu(EUROPI_SCRIPTS).main()
 ```

+Copy this file from the `lib` directory into the root folder of the Pico using Thonny's file browser.
-This will automatically run a menu when EuroPi boots, allowing you to select a program from
+This file, when copied to the root folder, will automatically run a menu when EuroPi boots, allowing you to select a program from
 the list to run.
-After choosing a program, EuroPi will automatically restart that program
+After choosing a program, EuroPi will automatically restart that program next time it powers-on.
+To return to
-next time it powers-on.
-To return to the menu, reset EuroPi by holding `B1` and `B2` for
-a few seconds.
+the menu, reset EuroPi by holding `B1` and `B2` for a few seconds.

 If this is a brand new EuroPi, or you have just reinstalled the software, we recommend running
 the [`~Calibrate`](#calibrate-the-module) program first.
 Calibrating is optional, but if you